Name-less-King/Name-less-King/README.md

 ### Hi there 👋
 My research interest mainly lies in high-dimensional data modeling and theoretical machine learning.

-I’m currently working on covariance regression model with [Prof. Xuening Zhu](https://xueningzhu.github.io/).
+I’m currently working on sparse covariance regression model with [Prof. Xuening Zhu](https://xueningzhu.github.io/).

 You can reach me at 19307130184@fudan.edu.cn.